Spotifyd/spotifyd/README.md

 However, spotify don't allow you to share it openly in plain text, only compiled as a part of your program.
 As I want anyone to be able to build this program, I supply appkey.key, a binary version of the appkey.
-You can feel free to inspect this binary, or request your own appkey from spotify if you don't trust me.
+You can feel free to inspect this binary, or [request your own appkey](https://devaccount.spotify.com/my-account/keys/) from spotify then download and overwrite the binary yourself, if you don't trust me.

 ## Premium account
 Spotifyd requires Spotify Premium.
 This is a requirement on all applications using